Exercise: Nigeria Floods#

 • Under Value select “Population”.

 • Color ramp: Select a white-to-green color ramp.
-Since we want to visualize the population, it is important to use neutral colours.
+Since we want to visualise the population, it is important to use neutral colours.

 • Mode: Equal Count (Quantile)